wzulfikar/lab/hugo/content/posts/keep-it-sane.md

 # ]
 ---

-This "Keep It Sane" list is a lisf of problems I find myself recurringly trying to figure solution for.
-Not surprisingly, the solution often came from the page or blog post that I've read before.
+This is a list of issues that I've dealt with at least once.
+The list would serve as a shortcut to save me time from trying to google the solution again and again.
+It's like index of things that had bitten me in the past.

 <!--more-->

-The list would serve as a shortcut that saves me time from trying to google the solution again and again.
-It's like index of things that had bitten me in the past, which I don't want to get bitten by again.
+The list will be updated from time to time as new issue occurs.

 ## macOS